A look on equations describing pseudospherical surfaces: Equations describing pseudospherical surfaces

 \section{Equations describing pseudospherical surfaces}

+The study of relations between solutions of equations and the curvature of surfaces dates back to 1862, when, according to \cite[Introduction]{rogers}, Edmond Bour discovered \eqref{1.0.4}.
+Soon after, Bonnet and Enneper independently rediscovered the same equation in 1867 and 1868, respectively.

+Although the works by Bour, Bonnet, and Enneper only considered the sine-Gordon equation, they can be seen as the light dawn of what today is better known as equations describing pseudospherical surfaces or PSS equations (henceforth abbreviated as PSS, also used in the plural).

-Chern and Tenenblat pioneered the concept of pseudospherical equations \cite{chern}, establishing a connection between certain partial differential equations and smooth two-dimensional Riemannian manifolds.
+After the mentioned works, Sasaki's observation, connecting the AKNS system \cite{akns} with the structure equations for a pseudospherical surface, and later the fundamental work by Chern and Tenenblat, where the concept of PSS equations \cite{chern} was established, made connections between certain partial differential equations and smooth two-dimensional Riemannian manifolds of constant Gaussian curvature.
 Their contribution gained particular significance following a notable insight by Sasaki, who had earlier demonstrated that solutions to specific integrable equations—those arising from the AKNS formalism \cite{akns}—are intimately related to the intrinsic geometry of surfaces with constant negative Gaussian curvature ${\cal K} = -1$ \cite{sasaki}.

-\begin{definition} A pseudospherical surface (PSS) is a two-dimensional Riemannian manifold whose Gaussian curvature is constant and negative. \end{definition}

-These foundational results laid the groundwork for a new intersection between surface theory and the analysis of PDEs.
-Since then, this perspective has shaped a substantial body of literature, including \cite{beals,keti2015,tarcisio,cat,nilay,freire-tito-sam,reyes2000,reyes2002,reyes2006-sel,reyes2006-jde,reyes2011,nazime}, among many others.
-A more comprehensive introduction to the topic may be found in \cite[Chapter 1]{keti-book}.

-By definition, a pseudospherical surface (abbreviated as PSS, also used in the plural) is a two-dimensional Riemannian manifold whose Gaussian curvature remains constant and negative.
-According to Hilbert’s theorem \cite[Section 5-11]{carmo}, such manifolds cannot be isometrically immersed in $\R^3$ as complete surfaces, due to their negative curvature—see also \cite[page 439]{neil} and \cite{milnor}.
+By definition, a PSS is a two-dimensional Riemannian manifold whose Gaussian curvature remains constant and negative.
+According to Hilbert’s theorem \cite[Section 5-11]{carmo}, such manifolds cannot be isometrically immersed in $\mathbb{R}^3$ as complete surfaces, due to their negative curvature—see also \cite[page 439]{neil} and \cite{milnor}.
 For this reason, they are frequently referred to as {\it abstract} surfaces in the literature.

-Once these notions are introduced, let us precisely give meaning to them {\it à la Chern and Tenenblat \cite{chern}}.
+Once these notions are introduced, let us precisely give meaning to them {\it à la Chern and Tenenblat} \cite{chern}.
 Let $(x,t)$ be independent variables.
 A differential equation for a real-valued function $u=u(x,t)$ of order $n$ is generically denoted by \bb (x,t,u,u_{(1)},\cdots,u_{(n)})=0. \ee